-- The walls of the plenum exit area must be capable of withstanding the pressure generated. - Any painted surfaces which face direct contact with the arc products may ignite.
+- The walls of the plenum exit area must be capable of withstanding the pressure generated. - Any painted surfaces which directly face the arc products may ignite.
 Flame suppression is recommended. - The exit point can also be outside the building.
-Ensure exit area can not be blocked by ice, snow, or vermin nests. - Access barriers are recommended as a means of restricting access by personnel while the equipment is energized.
-Chain link fencing is a suitable barrier material. - Equipment that consists of more than 4 vertical sections bolted together may require additional plenum exits.
+Ensure the exit area cannot be blocked by ice, snow, or vermin nests. - Access barriers are recommended as a means of restricting access by personnel while the equipment is energized.
+Chain link fencing is a suitable barrier material. - Equipment that consists of more than 4 vertical sections that are bolted together may require additional plenum exits.
 Rockwell Automation will provide guidance on requirements for additional plenum exits when required.